 Can, could, and would modal auxiliary verbs are mainly used to express request in our daily interactions.
 But, all the three auxiliaries aren’t used for same nature of request.
-Let’s get clarity of meaning for confident use.
+Let’s get clarity over Moodal auxiliary for request for confident use.

 Can modal auxiliary for request

-Apart from other meanings, “Can” is generally used to express:-
+Apart from ability, “Can” modal auxiliary is generally used to express:-

-It is used less polite request compare to other auxiliaries -could and would.
+Can modal auxiliary is used for less polite request compare to other auxiliaries -could and would.

 Such types of requests seem to basic or rather forceful, compare to could and would.

 Usually, could modal auxiliary is used to express:-

 - More polite than can.